 This section of the report explains that since the supply of renewable energy sources, utilities and governments that rely heavily on renewable sources will look for alternatives that allow them to influence demand in response to changes in supply, reiterating the importance of modern CH systems.

-This section talks about how many companies have started using the huge amount of heat generated from their data centres to heat adjacent buildings and towns.
+This section first talks about how data centres are currently the most significant source of waste heat, since they are proliferating rapidly due to the booming demand for AI.
+It then talks about how many companies have started using the huge amount of heat generated from their data centres to heat adjacent buildings and towns.
 For instance, Microsoft’s headquarters in Seattle uses the heat generated from its data centres to heat the adjacent three buildings.

 This section talks about the increasing usage of geothermal heat pumps, especially in the European region.
+For instance, by 2023 end, 401 geothermal district heating and cooling systems had been installed in Europe.
 It also mentions the deployment of geothermal heating systems in the US and the US government’s investment plans for three more projects in the states of Oregon, California, and Utah.

 The final section of the ‘Market development’ segment of the report provides some examples of relevant IoT deployments in this application, including Enercity in Hanover deploying Danfoss’ Leanheat solution for temperature and peak load control across homes in Ostland.